-- Train dogs for protection work that are aggressive or have any aggression, dominance or fear issues.
+- Train any dog for protection work that we deem are aggressive or posses behavior associated with mental instability.

-- Train household pets for personal protection work.
+- Train house pets for personal protection work.

 - Train any Pitbulls, Bully’s, American Staffordshire Terriers or any other name you want to give them, unless purchased through us.